 The default cache settings for AEM Forms may not be good enough to achieve optimal performance.
 Therefore, it is recommended to use the following settings:

-For optimal performance, it is recomended to use the following JVM
+For optimal performance, it is recommended to use the following JVM

 init arguments to configure the